Global Carbon Budget

 • 2020 total anthropogenic CO₂ emissions: 10.2 ± 0.8 GtC/year (37.4 ± 2.9 GtCO₂/year)

-• in 2020 fossil emissions declined by 5.4% relative to 2019, reduced to 9.5 ± 0.5 GtC/year (34.8 ± 1.8 GtCO₂/year) with cement carbonation excluded
+• in 2020 fossil emissions declined by 5.4% relative to 2019 to 9.3 ± 0.5 GtC/year (including the cement carbonation sink, 0.2 GtC/year)

 • 2020 global atmospheric CO₂ concentration: 412.45 ± 0.1 ppm